aspose-cells-cloud/Aspose.Cells-Products/cells/en/go/clear/shapes/_index.md

 ---
-title: Clear Shapes with Go using Aspose.Cells Cloud API
+title: Aspose.Cells Cloud API – Clear Shapes in Excel & Calc with Go SDK
-description: Use Aspose.Cells Cloud Go SDK to quickly clear shapes from local Excel and OpenOffice Calc files.
-Try it now for fast, reliable spreadsheet processing.
+description: Learn how to clear shapes from Excel and OpenOffice Calc files using Aspose.Cells Cloud Go SDK.
+Follow the quick example and start processing spreadsheets today!

 ---